Topological recursion relations from Pixton's formula: Main results

-The minimum power of $\psi_1$ in the contribution of $\Gamma_0$ to $\Omega_{g,M}$ (calculated in Lemma~\ref{lem:Gamma0}) is $k+1$, so after applying the string equation, the minimum power of $\psi_1$ in the pushforward of this contribution under $\pi$ is $k$.
+The power of $\psi_j$ for $j \ge 2$ in the contribution of $\Gamma_0$ to $\Omega_{g,M}$ (calculated in Lemma~\ref{lem:Gamma0}) is bounded by $l_i$, so after applying the string equation, the same holds for the pushforward of this contribution under $\pi$.

-The problem, however, is that there is no constraint on the power $c_i$ in the contribution of $\Gamma_i$ calculated in Lemma~\ref{lem:Gammai}, so the power of $\psi_1$ in that contribution can be as low as zero.
-In order to set up a descending induction on $k$, then, we must consider a linear combination of TRRs $\pi_*(\Omega_{g,M})$ for different monomials $M$, carefully chosen to cancel the contributions from the graphs $\Gamma_i$.
-This is the content of the following key lemma:
+The problem, however, is that there is no constraint on the power of $\psi'$ in the contribution of $\Gamma_i$ calculated in Lemma~\ref{lem:Gammai}, so the power of $\psi_i$ in the push-forward of that contribution under $\pi$ can be $l_i$ or above.
+Below, we make the surprising observation that, for $l_i > 0$, these problematic terms cancel each other in the combination